 When a complaint has not been or cannot be resolved at Level 1, an individual may file a signed and dated written complaint stating: (1) the nature of the complaint; (2) a description of the event or incident giving rise to the complaint, including any school personnel involved; and (3) the remedy or resolution requested.
-The written complaint must be filed within fifteen (15) school days of the event or incident.
+The written complaint must be filed within thirty) 30 school days of the event or incident or completion of the informal resolution process.